wpilibsuite/frc-docs/source/docs/software/basic-programming/reading-stacktraces.rst

          Warning at edu.wpi.first.wpilibj.RobotBase.runRobot(RobotBase.java:350): unexpected error has occurred, but yours did!
          Error at edu.wpi.first.wpilibj.RobotBase.runRobot(RobotBase.java:352): The startCompetition() method (or methods called by it) should have handled the exception above.

-   .. group-tab:: C++

-      .. code-block:: text

-          TODO

       This stack trace shows that a``edu.wpi.first.hal.util.UncleanStatusException`` has occurred.
 It also gives the helpful message: ``HAL: Resource already allocated``.

       Looking at our stack trace, we see that the error *actually* happened deep within WPILib.
 However, we should start by looking in our own code.
 Halfway through the stack trace, you can find a reference to the last line of the team's robot code that called into WPILib: ``Robot.java:26``.

       Taking a peek at the code, we see line 26 is where the second motor controller is declared.
 We can also note that *both* motor controllers are assigned to PWM output ``0``.
 This doesn't make logical sense, and isn't physically possible.
 Therefor, WPILib purposefully generates a custom error message and exception to alert the software developers of a non-achievable hardware configuration.

+   .. group-tab:: C++

+      .. code-block:: text

+          TODO

+Fixing HAL Resource Already Allocated Issues
+""""""""""""""""""""""""""""""""""""""""""""

-Thankfully, ``HAL: Resource already allocated`` are some of the most straightforward errors to fix.
+``HAL: Resource already allocated`` are some of the most straightforward errors to fix.
 Just spend a bit of time looking at the electrical wiring on the robot, and compare that to what's in code.

 In the example, the left motor controllers are plugged into PWM ports ``0`` and ``1``.
 Therefore, corrected code would look like this: